 Effect of Pediatric Belt Cane on Number of Independent Steps taken by one-year-old girl with ONH

-Children who are unable to visually detect obstacles, drop-offs, and changes in surface have a mobility visual impairment (MVI) (Ambrose-Zaken, McAllister, & FallahRad, submitted for publication).
+Children who are unable to visually detect obstacles, drop-offs, and changes in surface have a mobility visual impairment (MVI) (Ambrose-Zaken, McAllister, & FallahRad, 2020).
 Many individuals with MVI do not begin learning to use a mobility device until they are eligible to receive special education services through the school system between three to five years of age.
 However, children begin learning to walk around age nine to twelve months.
 Without consistent tactile path information, toddlers with MVI are unsafe moving about and tend to remain inactive.
 As a result, they demonstrate delays in gross motor development.

 Toddlers with MVI tend to remain sedentary unless verbally prompted or physically guided.
 When crossing open space, they walk slowly and cautiously with a wide gait and hands raised, “exhibiting a smaller stride length and more plantar foot contact” (Hallemans et al., 2011).
 Without an appropriate mobility tool, they frequently experience falls as well as object collisions.
 These occurrences cause fear and further delay motor development.